2006 California Golden Bears football team: Portland State

-Arizona State Sun Devils
+Arizona State

 On September 23, Cal played their first Pac-10 game of the season.
 This year, the Pac-10 football officials ruled to have twelve game schedules for its teams for the first time, and nine of those twelve games will be conference games, producing a full round-robin tournament in the conference to determine their champion.

 They played against the Arizona State Sun Devils, ranked #22 in the AP Poll and #18 in the Coaches Poll.
 Many expected the Sun Devils to have a good chance to seriously compete for the conference title this year.
 They entered with a 3–0 record against non-conference opponents.

 Arizona State scored on its opening drive, putting them up 7–0 early in the first quarter.
 But Cal answered back, putting up five straight touchdowns midway through the second quarter, four being passes by Nate Longshore and the fifth being an 80-yard punt return by DeSean Jackson.
 Arizona State scored again before the half, and just as the half winded down, Daymeion Hughes intercepted a pass for a score to put Cal up 42–14 when the first half was over.
 Both teams managed one more touchdown each in the second half to give Cal the 49–21 victory.
 Sun Devils coach Dirk Koetter confessed after the game, "When the pressure builds, even the routine plays become tough.
 This is exactly what happened to Cal at Tennessee."

 Longshore passed for 270 yards and four touchdowns, while Marshawn Lynch added 124 rushing yards on 17 carries, including a receiving touchdown.
 Daymeion Hughes had his fifth interception in three games.
 Cal also controlled the ball for only slightly more than 23 minutes, compared to the Sun Devils 36 minutes, even though they easily outscored them.

 After this win, Cal rose one spot in the AP Poll to number 20, and stayed steady in the Coaches Poll at number 20.
 Arizona State dropped from both polls after the loss.

 The Sun Devils finished the season 7–6 (4–5 in the Pac-10), but lost the Hawaii Bowl to Hawaii and fired Koetter soon thereafter and replaced him with Dennis Erickson.